-For the quarterly period ended September 30, 2020
+For the quarterly period ended June 30, 2021

-[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECU ACT OF 1934 RITIES EXCHANGE For the transition period from to 000-54416 (Commission File Number) SCANDIUM INTERNATIONAL MINING CORP.
+[ ] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to 000-54416 (Commission File Number) SCANDIUM INTERNATIONAL MINING CORP.
 (Exact name of registrant as specified in its charter) British Columbia, Canada (State or other jurisdiction of incorporation or organization) 98-1009717 (IRS Employer Identification No.) 1430 Greg Street, Suite 501, Sparks, Nevada 89431 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to b 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or that the registrant was required to file such reports), and (2) has been subject to s for the past 90 days.
-Yes [X] No [] for such shorter period Indicate by check mark whether the registrant has submitted electronically ever required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of t preceding 12 months (or for such shorter period that the registrant was required Yes [X] No [] this chapter) during the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company "large accelerated filer," "accelerated filer," "smaller reporting company," a company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Small [X] Emerging growth company [] .
-See the definitions of and "emerging growth
+Yes [X] No [ ] for such shorter period Indicate by check mark whether the registrant has submitted electronically ever required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of t preceding 12 months (or for such shorter period that the registrant was required Yes [X] No [] this chapter) during the Indicate by check mark whether the registrant is a large accelerated filer, an a accelerated filer, a smaller reporting company, or an emerging growth company. "large accelerated filer," "accelerated filer," "smaller reporting company," a company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [ ] Small [X] Emerging growth company [ ] See the definitions of and "emerging growth pursuant to Section 13(a) of the Exchange Act. [ ]